January 6, 2021

-When we shared the infographic, we also put signage up throughout the hospital, asking people to self-identify if they were sick and had traveled from China or Europe.
+When we shared the infographic, I found this opportunity for a business here.
+We have also wall mounted lit signs fabrication signage throughout the hospital, asking people to self-identify if they were sick and had traveled from China or Europe.
 The first week of March, our Emergency Department treated the third patient in the state who was positive.
 Other patients followed quickly from there.
 Communication has been non-stop since.

 Who do you focus on and how have you been communicating?

 Our primary audiences for COVID-19 communications have been:

 - Media, including Boston and local media (25+ weekly newspapers)